 A copy of the approved form and proposal will be remitted back to the PI.
-The PI and BIRS Office will determine authorship of the application (i.e. who will submit to the sponsor).
-The original authorization form and proposal will be stored in the BIRS office.
+The PI and OSP will determine authorship of the application (i.e. who will submit to the sponsor).
+The original authorization form and proposal will be stored in OSP.

 If the application is approved for funding, the sponsor will send an award letter or packet.
-A copy of the award letter will be filed with the original application and another copy sent to the Office of Budgets and Grants Administration.
+A copy of the award letter will be filed with the original application and another copy sent to the Office of Budgets and Grants Administration (OBGA).

 An accompanying grant agreement or contract will outline the legal terms and conditions, including identification of the parties involved, standard contract language, and other details.
-Grant agreements must be reviewed by OBGA, BIRS, and the PI/PD prior to execution.
-On the basis of a review by BIRS, an agreement may also be sent to the General Counsel for additional review.
-If the sponsor issues a contract for a professional service or contract, this must be reviewed by the General Counsel prior to signature by the VP for Finance and Administration.
+Grant agreements must be reviewed by OBGA, OSP, General Counsel, and the PI/PD prior to execution.
 For contracts of $50,000 and less, the college dean has the option to sign the agreement, but this needs to be communicated with the OSP office.

 Depending on the sponsor, some agreements may require additional forms:

 OSP maintains copies of these forms to support the execution of grant agreements.